-If you saw last year's financial satire The Big Short, you're already a bit familiar with #AdamMcKay's unique approach to historical events.
+If you saw the financial satire The Big Short, you're already a bit familiar with #AdamMcKay's unique approach to historical events.
 From Margot Robbie explaining subprime mortgages in her bathtub to eye-opening performances by Steve Carell, Christian Bale and Ryan Gosling, The Big Short took an unforgiving look at the banks that fueled the burst of the housing bubble — and the global financial crisis of 2008.

 Unfortunately, we're not talking about a positive kind of heritage, like when you discover that your grandparents secretly owned a castle all along — at the tip of this dark and explosive iceberg, you'll find the words "waterboarding," "NSA" and "Iraq."
 So while it'd pointless to attempt to sum up the entirety of Cheney's long relationship with power, here are some of the best known and chilling initiatives he took on during his time within the American government.
 This is going to be a tense movie, to say the least.